a-chris/peffect-bookmarks-manager/README.md

 ![screenshot](readme/screenshot.png)

+## Features

+- Simple UX, minimal UI
+- Dark theme (I was tired of losing my eyes while renaming tons of bookmarks at 01:00 A.M.)
+- UI organized in two column, each one with it's own navigation, that allows us to navigate different folders at the same time and to have a comprehensive vision of the bookmarks.
+- Drag-and-drop: the most simple way to manage your bookmarks.
+Just select a bookmark from the left column and move it into a folder of the right column.
+- Some advanced operations suchs as `Sort children` that allows to sort all the bookmarks inside a folder in alphabetical ascending order but keeping the folders at the top of the list, as it happens with the file explorer we use everyday.
+This actually changes the order of the bookmarks saved in your browser.
+There is also a **recursive** version.

 ## How to install and use it

 The application is too unstable to have a released version.
 If you want to give it a try you can clone this repository and build the project, here is the commands to run: